 What will we need to make a DOI?

 If you are rushed, start by sending us a copy or URL link to a pre-release version of your report and we'll take it from there.
-Getting a DOI with a pre-release version will benefit you by being able to include the DOI in the final published version (encouraging its use in citations).
+Getting a DOI with a pre-release version will benefit you by being able to include the DOI in the final published version, and encouraging its use in citations.
 But we can also help you retrospectively assigning DOIs to any of your historical content.

 Otherwise, you can also send us the following details with your request:

 - Publication Year

 - Type of your Resource (e.g. Report, Software, Sound, Dataset, Text, etc.)